 (B)Direct the committee to pursue specific projects on the annual agenda;

 (C)Add or delete specific projects; and

-(3)An advisory committee may pursue matters in addition to those specified in its annual charge as long as the matters are consistent with the advisory committee's general charge, as set forth in the rules of court, its approved annual agenda, and the council's long-range strategic plan.
-The additional matters must also be within the committee's authorized budget and available resources, as specified by the council or the Administrative Director of the Courts.
+(3)To pursue matters in addition to those specified in its annual charge, an advisory committee must have the approval of the internal committee with oversight responsibility for the advisory committee.
+The matters must be consistent with the advisory committee's general charge, as set forth in the rules of court, its approved annual agenda, and the council's long-range strategic plan.
+The additional matters must also be within the committee's authorized budget and available resources, as specified by the council or the Administrative Director.

 (Subd (f) amended effective January 1, 2016; adopted effective August 14, 2009; previously amended effective February 20, 2014.)

 Rule 10.34 amended effective January 1, 2016; adopted as rule 6.34 effective January 1, 1999; previously amended and renumbered as rule 10.34 effective January 1, 2007; previously amended effective January 1, 2002, September 1, 2003, August 14, 2009, and February 20, 2014.